ucsb-teaching-cs/w21/resources/buggycode.md

 ## Prior to class

 Students submit
-* the hardest questions they were asked so far related to concepts and code
+* The hardest questions they were asked so far related to concepts and code
-* buggy student code prior to the class (redact any student-specific information)
+* Buggy student code prior to the class.
+They can either create their own example or use a student's example (redact any student-specific information)

 Follow the instructions in the README that's in the `resources/_buggycode-peer-review/csXX-NN-NetID` directory.